People struggline with generalized anxiety disorder of GAD experience a variety of symptoms. They often feel like they worry about everything.

 GAD sometimes runs in families, but no one knows for sure why some people have it while others don’t.
 Researchers have found that several parts of the brain are involved in fear and anxiety.
 By learning more about fear and anxiety in the brain, scientists may be able to create better treatments.
 Researchers are also looking for ways in which stress and environmental factors may play a role.

-Signs & Symtoms
+Signs & Symtoms of Generalized Anxiety

 When their anxiety level is mild, people with GAD can function socially and hold down a job.
-Although they don’t avoid certain situations as a result of their disorder, people with GAD can have difficulty carrying out the simplest daily activities if their anxiety is severe.
+Although they don’t avoid certain situations as a result of their disorder, people with GAD can experience difficulty carrying out the simplest daily activities if their anxiety is severe.

 Who Is At Risk?

-GAD affects about 6.8 million American adults, including twice as many women as men.
+Generalized anxiety disorders affect about 3.1% or about 6.8 million American adults age 18 years and older.
+Twice as many women as men experience GAD.
 The disorder develops gradually and can begin at any point in the life cycle, although the years of highest risk are between childhood and middle age.

 Diagnosis